 That seems an unlikely approach.
-First, it would be hard to make such a lift exhaustively.
+First, it would be hard to make such a list exhaustively.
 Second, some objective conditions can portend a range of prognoses, depending on other health factors, and on the development of medical technology.
 As treatment options improve quickly, what pope would say “If I am diagnosed with cancer, of any kind, I thereby resign”?

 And the problem is that many medical conditions are not really objectively verifiable.
 Even the notion of “brain death” is debated among Catholic ethicists, and physicians frequently have conflicting opinions about, for example, how long a coma can be expected to perdure.

 In a similar way, it is not uncommon for medical professionals and family members to disagree, sometimes stridently, when assessing the impact of the early stages of dementia.

 It could become very tricky for the pope to say, for example, “If I am in a persistent coma, I thereby resign” — such a thing could become the subject of considerable disagreement even among people of good will and real expertise.